All Episodes

 So that's kind of a lot of talking without much of an answer, but that's because I don't think anybody has a real answer.

-I mean if Trump wins, it feels like it's Trump's party and we're all living in it.
+I mean, if Trump wins, it feels like it's Trump's party and we're all living in it.

 You know what I mean?

-If or th the Republican Party at least.
+Or the Republican Party at least.

-So that's it's gonna be a mess.
+So that's it's going to be a mess.

-That much I I'm confident about.
+That much I'm confident about.

 It will be a mess.

-The narrative will be that the never Trumpers uh abandoned him and that essentially the Republican establishment would rather Hillary win than have Trump as a pseudo-Republican in the White House.
+The narrative will be that the never Trumpers abandoned him and that essentially the Republican establishment would rather Hillary win than have Trump as a pseudo-Republican in the White House.

-I don't I can sit here and say, all right, I get the I get I'm not gonna vote, period, or I'm gonna vote I mean maybe third party, but I don't know, really.
+I don't, I can sit here and say, all right, I get I'm not going to vote, period, or I'm going to vote.

-Uh I can get all that though.
+I can get all that, though.

-That to me is just uh that is unfathomable.
+That to me is just unfathomable.

-I I can't understand that.
+I can't understand that.

 That doesn't make any sense to me.